Divyaraj00/metrocheck/README.md

 MetroCheck is a REST API that validates product listings against India's Legal Metrology (Packaged Commodities) Rules, 2011 — the rules requiring every pre-packaged product sold online to declare net quantity, MRP, manufacturer details, manufacture date, consumer care contact, and more.
 It's built entirely as software: no physical device, sensor, or embedded component required.

-> Built against SIH problem statement SIH25057 — Automated Compliance Checker for Legal Metrology Declarations on E-Commerce Platforms (Ministry of Consumer Affairs, Food & Public Distribution).
-The core deliverable — ingest → validate → flag → report — is a data/software problem, not a hardware one.

 ## What it does